A very special, and notably rare area of lowland heath-grassland, designated a Site of Importance for Nature Conservation (SINC).

 As well as plants, there are birds to see such as Linnets, Yellowhammers, Whitethroats, and there are butterflies such as Meadow Brown, Silver-washed Fritillaries and Green Hairstreak.

-The Hampshire and Isle of Wight branch of the Butterfly Conservation carry out annual butterfly transects and you can view the full report from 2020 here Barton Common Butterfly Report 2020
+The Hampshire and Isle of Wight branch of the Butterfly Conservation carry out annual butterfly transects and you can view the full report from 2021 here Barton Common Transect Report 2021

 Barton Common is a 19 hectare site managed by New Milton Town Council under Higher Level Stewardship.
 New Forest ponies were re-introduced to the Common and now their grazing has helped restore the grassland while we also manage some areas by cutting and burning of invasive gorse.